Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 app.Run();
 ```

 That's all that is needed to get going.
-Let's breakdown each line:
+Let's break down each line:

 `builder.Services.AddMultiTenant<TenantInfo>()`

 This line registers the base services and designates `TenantInfo` as the class that will hold tenant information at
 runtime.

-The type parameter for `AddMultiTenant<TTenantInfo>` must be an implementation of `ITenantInfo` and holds basic information about
+The type parameter for `AddMultiTenant<TTenantInfo>` must be an implementation of `ITenantInfo` and holds basic
+information about
 the tenant such as its name and an identifier. `TenantInfo` is provided as a basic implementation, but a custom
 implementation can be used if more properties are needed.